emmajanedrews/base-template/_posts/2015-06-08-whats-happening-in-lake-oswego.md

 youtube_alternate_image:
 youtube_code: vN5s7zD1ZnE
 ---

-{% include youtube.html %}
-Today we're in Lake Oswego, a charming town just south of Portland, and one of our favorite destinations when we just want to get away for a while.
+{% include youtube.html %}Today we're in Lake Oswego, a charming town just south of Portland, and one of our favorite destinations when we just want to get away for a while.

 We're in the Millennium Plaza Park of Lake Oswego, where there is fine dining, movies, music, and much more.
 It's a wonderful little area for anyone and everyone looking to relax for a bit.
 Maybe if you're lucky your parents will take you to Salt & Straw for a gourmet ice cream cone.